wix-incubator/tspoon/README.md

 ## Users Documentation
-A simple example can be found [here](http://gituhb.com/wix/tspoon/example-poc).
+Simple examples can be found [here](http://gituhb.com/wix/tspoon/examples/poc) and [here](http://gituhb.com/wix/tspoon/examples/readme).

 ### How to write a visitor
 A visitor is an instance of the visitor interface: